Homepage 'de Luikerwaal' Magic Lanterns, manufactured by

 Lampascope Boule, 1880

 This Lampascope Boule is designed to fit on top of a domestic oil lamp to use its light.
 The oldest specimens are translucently lacquered.
-Later devices were also available with a medium bronze lacquer applied to the metal.
 Overall height is 13 inches, with the body being 7 inches in diameter.

 Lampadophore, 1886